 Silvina Irwin, Ph.D.
-(PSY 19710) is a licensed clinical psychologist and certified EFT therapist and supervisor in private practice in Pasadena, CA. Dr. Irwin specializes in working with survivors of childhood and adult trauma, focusing on healing and recovery at the individual level, as well as addressing the impact that traumatic experiences have on intimate relationships in her work with couples.
-Dr. Irwin also provides treatment for mood and anxiety disorders and relationship and family distress.
-She works with individuals across the lifespan, including children, teens, and adults.
-In addition to providing clinical services, Dr. Irwin conducts trainings and workshops for professionals in the community, including the police department, Office of the District Attorney, therapists and psychology trainees at various centers, and medical staff at local hospitals to name a few.
+(PSY#19710) is a licensed clinical psychologist in private practice in Pasadena, CA. and co-founder of the EFT Resource Center.
+She is an ICEEFT Certified Trainer, Supervisor and Therapist in Emotionally Focused Therapy.
+Dr. Irwin specializes in working with survivors of childhood and adult trauma, focusing on healing and recovery at the individual level, as well as addressing the impact that traumatic experiences have on intimate relationships in her work with couples.
+Dr. Irwin works with teens, adults, families and couples.
+In addition to providing clinical services, Dr. Irwin conducts trainings and workshops for professionals in the community, including the police department, Office of the District Attorney, psychotherapists and psychology trainees at various centers, and medical staff at local hospitals to name a few.

 Dr. Irwin trained at Harvard Medical School, and at the University of San Francisco, California Medical School.
 She received her Masters and Ph.D. in Clinical Psychology at the University of Massachusetts Boston.
-Prior to her work in private practice, she was a psychologist at the University of San Francisco providing clinical services, supervision, teaching and training, as well as conducted research on best-practices in the treatment of child trauma.
+She was trained and mentored by Dr. Sue Johnson, founder of Emotionally Focused Therapy.

-Your workshop fee includes accommodations in one of the spacious rooms at the Cambria Pines Lodge Friday and Saturday nights of the workshop.
+Your workshop fee includes accommodations in one of the lovely rooms at the Ojai Retreat and Inn, Friday and Saturday nights of the workshop.
 Complimentary Wi-Fi and parking is available.
-Check out is at 11 am on Sunday.
-If you would like to attend the workshop, but do not need accommodations at the lodge, there is a “workshop only” fee for a limited number of participants.
-Please email The EFT Resource Center directly at email@example.com for the code to enter at registration for this option.
+Checkout is at 9am on Sunday.
+If you would like to attend the workshop, but accommodations at the lodge are sold out, we can direct you to nearby accommodations.
+Please email us directly at email@example.com for further information.

 Meals & Refreshments

-Your workshop fee includes a plentiful breakfast in the Treetop Room located on at the Cambria Pines Lodge both Saturday and Sunday mornings.
+Your workshop fee includes a plentiful breakfast in the dining room located on at the Ojai Retreat and Inn, both Saturday and Sunday mornings.
 Light refreshments and beverages will be provided during workshop hours.
-Lunches and dinners are on your own to be enjoyed at one of the many lovely restaurants the town of Cambria has to offer or at the Cambria Pines Lodge.
+Lunches and dinners are on your own to be enjoyed at one of the many lovely restaurants the town of Ojai has to offer.
 We strongly recommend making reservations in advance.
 Yelp, Trip Advisor, etc. are good sources for restaurant recommendations.

 Please go to the EFT Resource Center web page for more information about lodging and meals